Kidney stonesCalcium stones; Nephrolithiasis

 Female hormones (estrogens) actually lower the risk of hyperoxaluria.
 Estrogen may help prevent the formation of calcium oxalate stones by keeping urine alkaline, and by raising protective citrate levels.

-Patients who undergo the most common type of gastric bypass surgery, the Roux-en-Y, may be at increased risk for calcium oxalate kidney stones beginning 6 months after surgery.
+People who undergo the most common type of gastric bypass surgery, the Roux-en-Y, may be at increased risk for calcium oxalate kidney stones beginning 6 months after surgery.
 The added kidney stone risk is thought to be due to changes in the urine.
-Patients who have undergone Roux-en-Y gastric bypass surgery have excess oxalate and low levels of citrate in their urine after the procedure.
+People who have undergone Roux-en-Y gastric bypass surgery have excess oxalate and low levels of citrate in their urine after the procedure.

 - Hyperparathyroidism.
 Overactive parathyroid glands cause about 5% of calcium stones.
 People with this disorder have at least a 20% chance of developing kidney stones.
 Women are more likely to have this disorder than men.